tendermint/tendermint/test/README.md

 	- send a tx on each node and ensure the state root is updated on all of them
 	- crash and restart nodes one at a time and ensure they can sync back up (via fastsync)
 	- crash and restart all nodes at once and ensure they can sync back up

+For longer-running and remote testing scenarios, see the `testnet` folder.